 - SUBMARINE CABLES

 - Vessels shall keep at least one nautical mile from vessels engaged in laying or repairing submarine cables.
 Fishing gear and nets shall be kept at the same distance.
-Fishing vessels shall be allowed up to twenty-four hours in order that they be enabled to obey this notice
+Fishing vessels shall be allowed up to twenty-four hours in order to enable them to obey this notice.

 - Vessels who can prove that they have sacrificed an anchor, a net or other fishing gear, in order to avoid injury to a submarine cable, may receive compensation from the owner of the cable.

 The vertical clearance of overhead cables is given above Higher High Water, Large Tide in tidal waters.
 In non-tidal waters, vertical clearance is given above Chart Datum.
 Therefore, in non-tidal waters, the height of the water level above Chart Datum must be subtracted from the charted clearance to give the actual clearance at a particular time (See Chart No. 1, D22).